 Photo by Pixabay on Pexels.com I was recently asked, when should an author stop querying a project and move on to the next?
 Great question.
 The answers you get will be subjective.
 Meaning, everyone has a different answer and no opinion will work for everyone.
 Just like you can't get everyone to like your book. … Continue reading Agent Questions Fifteen: When to Stop Querying

 My personal writing struggles...

 What’s the number one thing I can do to get published?
 What’s your best piece of advice?
 Authors ask these two questions the most.
 Interestingly enough, they have the same long answer.
 But in short: Strength.
 Have you heard the words “strong” manuscript yet?
 If you’re a writer, you will.
 Why?
-That’s what agents … Continue reading Agent Questions Volume Eight- The Secret to Getting Published
+That’s what agents … Continue reading Agent Questions Volume Eight: The Number One Thing You Can Do To Get Published

 7 DO’s for Writer Success The bad news is that some writers begin their literary careers doing all the wrong things.
 How do you know if that’s you?
 Well, the good news is that making mistakes is important and even beneficial to moving forward.
 You are going to make mistakes, the question is, are … Continue reading Agent Questions Volume Six: 7 Do’s for Writer Success